-Attained Age - The monthly premiums for these policies will be based on your current Issue Age - The monthly premiums for these policies will be based on when you buy http://doi.nv.gov/Health_Insurance_Rates/Medicare_Supplement_Rates/
+Attained Age - The monthly current age, and the rates will increase slowly over time.

+Issue Age - The monthly premiums for these policies will be based on your age when you first buy the policy.

-Community - The monthly premiums for these policies will be based on geographical
+Community - The monthly premiums for these policies will be based on geographical factors, such as which zip code you live in or whether you use tobacco, rather than just age alone.